Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 In 1970, most sports programs were school run and had no or minimal fees.

-- About 45 million young people participate in sports each year – which is about 75% of all children age 5 to 18.
+- In 2025, About 45 million young people participate in sports each year – which is about 75% of all children age 5 to 18.

 - In 2024, the average annual cost was just over $1,000 per year per sport.
 (Many students participate in more than one sport).

-- For private “club” and public teams that travel to away games, the cost per year can run $2,000 to $10,000, particularly among the elite clubs.
+- For private “club” and public teams that travel to away games, the cost per year can run $2,000 to $10,000, particularly in elite clubs.

 Before Title IX (pre-1972):